Hydrodynamics of broken global symmetries in the bulk: Introduction

-Moreover, we shall study the effects of perturbatively deforming the theory to explicitly break the bulk symmetry, thereby introducing a gap in the dispersion relation of the aforementioned mode.
+Having stressed its significance in the physics of density waves, here we shall focus on the relevant gapless mode when it does not mix with the thermoelectric transport currents.
+We will achieve this by considering thermodynamic backgrounds in which the VEV of the condensed complex operator does not break translations.
+Moreover, we will study the effects of perturbatively deforming the theory to explicitly break the internal bulk $U(1)$ symmetry, thereby introducing a gap in the dispersion relation of the aforementioned mode.
 By performing a systematic perturbative expansion, we compute the gap and express it as a function of the VEV of the condensed operator, the thermodynamic susceptibility of the deformed theory, and the transport coefficient $\sigma_{b}$.
 In the case where the order parameter breaks translations, this small explicit breaking deformation plays the role of a pinning parameter against an emerging sliding mode.
 In the setup of \cite{Donos:2019tmo}, this relaxation time is independent of the momentum relaxation time due to the presence of a holographic lattice.
 However, in the setups presented in \cite{Alberte:2017oqx,Alberte:2017cch,Amoretti:2018tzw}, it also sets the relaxation time of momentum dominating the transport properties of primarily heat in the system.

 The paper is organised as follows.
 In section \ref{sec:setup} we give an introduction to the class of holographic models we are considering where the scenario of our paper is realised.
 Our discussion includes some general remarks regarding holographic renormalization of our holographic models as well as general statements on the thermodynamics of the black hole solutions we will be interested in.
 Section \ref{sec:diffusion} contains the first of our main results.
 We study the retarded Green's function of the operators generated by the action of the bulk symmetry and derive the dispersion relation of the diffusive pole.
 In section \ref{sec:gap} we give the mode a gap by performing a symmetry breaking deformation in a perturbative manner.
 The formula for the gap is the second main result of our paper.
 We have performed a number of numerical checks of our analytic formulae for the Green's function and the gap in section \ref{sec:numerics} where we present a simple model that realises our setup of section \ref{sec:setup}.
 We summarise in section \ref{sec:discussion} with a discussion of our results.